If you’re like many of my client, you’re not totally clear what email marketing is.

-At its simplest, email marketing is when a for profit or non-profit entity sends emails to a database of potential, existing or past customers.
+At its simplest, email marketing is when a for-profit or non-profit entity sends emails to a database of potential, existing or past customers.
 The most common purposes for emails are to:

-- enhance relationships with current or past customers
+enhance relationships with current or past customers

-- acquire new customers
+acquire new customers

-- solicit sales of goods/services, donations, etc.
+solicit sales of goods/services, donations, etc.

-- advertise a sale, event, etc.
+advertise a sale, event, etc.

-- build loyalty and trust, nurture the business relationship, etc.
+build loyalty and trust, nurture the business relationship, etc.

-- add value to existing customers by educating, assisting, etc.
+add value to existing customers by educating, assisting, etc.

 promote brand awareness

-- bring people to your website
+bring people to your website

-- share third party ads
+share third party ads

 How to Choose the Best Email Marketing Service

-Some email service providers offer a free level of service and allow you to grow into a paid plan.
-Others charge from the get go, usually charging a minimum monthly (or discounted annual) fee that increases based on the number of subscribers.
-Some charge only when you blast an email, basing their charge on how many subscribers on your list.
+Other email marketing service providers charge from the get go, usually a minimum monthly (or discounted annual) fee based on the number of total subscribers you have.
+Some charge only when you blast an email.

 Ease of Use

-All email marketing services require you to go through a bit of a learning curve, but some make it easier than others to start a list, create and design an ongoing email campaign or send out an one-time blast.
+All email marketing services require you to go through a bit of a learning curve, but some make it easier than others to start a list, create and design an ongoing email campaign or send out a one-time blast.